lordslair/nacritan/README.md

 Actually, it works this way :

+ - (nacritan-backend-nginx)      runs the proxy to serve the URLs, and SSL certs
- - (nacritan-python)     runs the Flask app
+ - (nacritan-backend-api)        runs the Flask app
- - (nacritan-sqlite-web) runs the SQLite WebUI
+ - (nacritan-backend-sqlite-web) runs the SQLite WebUI

 ### Which script does what ?